meteatamel/asyncapi-basics/README.md

 * **Protocol**: How information is exchanged between applications and channels such as AMQP, HTTP, WebSocket, JMS, Kafka, MQTT etc.

-* **Application**: A producer or a consumer that support the selected protocol to exchange messages with the server.

 * **Producer (Publisher)**: An application that sends messages to a channel.